csreuter/csreuter.github.io/_posts/2023-06-23-growth-tech-stack.md

 ## The Stack

-![Prefect's Growth Tech Stack](/assets/img/growth-tech-stack.png)
+![Prefect's Growth Tech Stack](/assets/img/growth-tech-stack.png) Growth owns the red boxes, green gradient is just for fun.

 While we benefit from a variety of tools, the Growth team are the primary owners of just 3 tools and 1 core dataset.
 While every company will differ, each tool category is probably a must in order to support a healthy, data-driven Growth function.